elylucas/nest-ngconf/Guide.md

 }
 ```

-And then update the create, update, and delete methods to use `handleError`:
+Then update the create, update, and delete methods to use `handleError`:

 ```typescript
 createMission(mission: Mission) {